briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_Y_WindowsOnly.md

-# Project 014: Deploy and Use Vault As Agent Sidecar Injector
+# Lab 014: Deploy and Use Vault As Agent Sidecar Injector

 Windows only

-## Project Goal
+## Lab Goal

 In this lab, we will learn how to deploy a Jenkins via Helm Chart in Kubernetes.